jaysoleson/jay-dev/docs/dev/code/index.md

 `"max_interaction_special": 8`

-This sets the max amount of interactions a cat with a special role (leader, deputy, medicine cat, or mediator) can have each moon.
+This sets the max amount of interactions a cat with a special role (Baron, Regent, doctor, or cog) can have each moon.

 `"compatibility_effect": 5`